 Where it is not possible or practical to proceed under Subsection A, the cost or expense shall be recovered in an action at law in any court of competent jurisdiction;

-Regardless of how costs are actually recovered, they shall be in addition to and shall not affect the imposition of any penalties for the violation of this chapter.
+Regardless of how costs are actually recovered, they shall be in addition to and shall not affect the imposition of any penalties for the violation of this article.

 Editor's Note: N.J.S.A.
 2A:58-1 through 2A:58-9 were repealed by L. 1999, c.
 274, § 4.
 See now N.J.S.A.
 2A:58-10 et seq.

 Separate violations.
-Except as otherwise provided, every day in which a violation of any provision of this chapter or any other ordinance of the Borough exists shall constitute a separate violation.
+Except as otherwise provided, every day in which a violation of any provision of this article or any other ordinance of the Borough exists shall constitute a separate violation.

 Application.
 The maximum penalty stated in this section is not intended to state an appropriate penalty for every violation.
 Any lesser penalty, including a nominal penalty or no penalty at all, may be appropriate for a particular case or violation.